 You will be able to view Dashboard and Users list.
 However, if you want to use Integrations, you need to add more code.
 See docs describing how to add desired integration.
 If you would like to use Rules, implement Push Notifications, as described here.

-For dashboard we use UTC timezone.
 However, when viewing user page, all dates are displayed in your browser's timezone.